Articola-Tools/pr-name-validator/README.md

 argument that represents PR name to validate.

 Example command to use this linter -
-`docker run --rm -v ghcr.io/articola-tools/pr-name-validator "PR-123"`
+`docker run --rm ghcr.io/articola-tools/pr-name-validator "PR-123"`